Axos Bank Business Savings Account Review

 However, Axos Bank isn’t a good fit for businesses that rely on cash as it doesn’t have physical bank branches nor provide support for cash deposits.
 Additionally, its savings account has a low APY compared to other online-only banks on the market.

-Alternatives to Axos Bank Business Savings Account
+Alternatives To Axos Bank Business Savings Account

 Although Axos Bank offers enough features to cover most businesses’ banking needs, its middling APY and lack of cash deposit functions leave much to be desired.
 Here are three alternative options to consider:

-- Prime Alliance Bank: Best business savings account for tiered APY.
-Axos Bank’s interest rates don’t increase even as balances increase, whereas under Prime Alliance Bank, customers earn 1.20%–1.55%.
-The rate increases from 1.20% to 1.40% once a business’ balance reaches $100,000 and then increases to 1.55% once the balance hits $200,000.
+- Prime Alliance Bank is best for tiered APY.
+Axos Bank’s interest rates don’t increase even as balances increase, whereas under Prime Alliance Bank, customers earn 2.70% to 3.65% APY.
+The rate increases from 2.70% to 3.15% once a business’ balance reaches $100,000 and then increases to 3.65% once the balance hits $200,000 and above.

 Bottom Line